amplexor-drupal/xconnect/README.md

 ```

 ### Receive processed translations
-Connect to the GCM service, download the processed translation and extract the
+Connect to the AMPLEXOR Translation Service, download the processed translation and extract the
 content.

 ``` php